 Ultimately, Meredith and her sisters must resolve their past, each in her own way, but it is Meredith’s journey that is at the heart of The Legacy of Eden.
 Haunted by the ghosts of the family members who played significant roles in her formative years, Meredith returns to Aurelia to face her demons, seeking closure and forgiveness.
 She has lived with the knowledge she gained during her grandmother’s final days but must make peace with the brutal reality that, despite all of Lavinia’s machinations, The Legacy of Eden is that nothing good comes from ill-gotten gains and personal sacrifice means nothing when it is undertaken at the expense of others.
 The Legacy of Eden is a multi-layered, tautly constructed story filled with intriguing characters and numerous plot twists.
 It is an impressive first work and I look forward to reading more from Davy.

-Disclosure of Material Connection: I received one copy of The Legacy of Eden free of charge from the author in conjunction with the Media Muscle review and virtual book tour program.
+Disclosure of Material Connection: I received one copy of The Legacy of Eden free of charge from the author.
 I was not required to write a positive review in exchange for receipt of the book; rather, the opinions expressed in this review are my own.
 This disclosure complies with 16 Code of Federal Regulations, Part 255, “Guides Concerning the Use of Endorsements and Testimonials in Advertising.”

 Enter to Win a Copy of The Legacy of Eden